22 of the Most Beautiful Normandy Villages

 William the Conqueror came here to challenge his own son, and King Henri IV, Louis XIII and Richelieu came through Gerberoy.
 A Normandy village of many conflicts eventually in the 17th century most of Gerberoy’s citizens died of the plague.

-Barfleur has played a role in Anglo-French history for centuries and is a very Norman looking village.
+Barfleur has played a role in Anglo-French history for centuries and is a very Norman-looking village.
 It contains sturdy stone houses and a very Norman church with a square tower.
-Renowned for its fishing industry and in particular its harvesting of mussels where it is said the best in France come from.
+Renowned for its fishing industry and in particular its harvesting of mussels which it is said the best in France come from.

 Barfleur is probably the best place in France to enjoy the gastronomic treat of Moule-Frite.
 These days most mussels are harvested from farms but in Barfleur there is a variety known as Barfleur Blondes which are harvested wild by boat.

 There’s a lot to see in Beuvron en Auge, from the 16th-century View Manor, dozens of elaborate half-timbered houses and the 18th-century Auberge de la Coule d’Or.

 This lovely Normandy village is on the stunning Côte Fleurie and is a brilliant location for antiquing and picking up some amazing local produce and of course touring the Cider Route.